Students wishing to earn a minor in Renaissance and Medieval studies must complete:

-- University language requirement in French, Italian, Spanish, German, Latin, Greek, Russian, Arabic or Hebrew
+- Students in the program must complete the university language requirement in one of the following: French, Italian, Spanish, German, Latin, Greek, Russian, Arabic, or Hebrew.

-- MEVL colloquium.
-These are medieval and Renaissance program electives that are either (a) seminar classes with a research paper, or (b) taught in a foreign language and/or use predominantly original foreign language texts
+- MERS colloquium.
+These are medieval and Renaissance program electives that are either (a) seminar classes with a research paper, or (b) taught in a foreign language and/or use predominantly original foreign language texts.